Free standard shipping on all orders & $15 overnight shipping on all bat orders

 Easton Baseball Bats for Youths and Adults.
 We have the top Wood, Aluminum and 100% Composite Easton Baseball Bats.
 We have Big Barrel and Small Barrel Bats approved for USA, USSSA and BBCOR.
 For Advice from our Bat Experts, call 707 -399-7945.

-As Easton was working out the technical problems of producing a superior aluminum Baseball bat, the company's founder died from cancer on December 31, 1972, leaving his son Jim in charge.
+As Easton Sports was working out the technical problems of producing a superior aluminum Baseball bat, the company's founder died from cancer on December 31, 1972, leaving his son Jim in charge.
 At the time, the company was making Easton baseball bats under a private-label arrangement with another company.
-Easton insisted on having its name printed somewhere on the bat to ensure that its work was recognized and prevent the customer from building a reputation due to Easton Baseball Bats quality then later dropping Easton in favor of a cheaper source.
-When the other company refused, Easton launched its own Baseball bat brand in the mid-1970s and sold it through an independent distributor, Curley-Bates Company.
-By the end of the decade, Easton had developed a superior product of easton Baseball Bats that was able to command a premium price.
+Easton Baseball Division insisted on having its name printed somewhere on the bat to ensure that its work was recognized and prevent the customer from building a reputation due to Easton Baseball Bats quality then later dropping Easton in favor of a cheaper source.
+When the other company refused, Easton Baseball Division launched its own Baseball bat brand in the mid-1970s and sold it through an independent distributor, Curley-Bates Company.
+By the end of the decade, Easton had developed a superior Easton Baseball Bat that was able to command a premium price.

-All Easton Baseball Bats come with a 1 year warranty.
+All Easton Bats come with a 1 year warranty.